Afghan official: Taliban kill 14 troops in western province

-KABUL, Afghanistan (AP) — An Afghan official says the Taliban have killed 14 Afghan soldiers and taken another 21 captive in an overnight attack in the country’s western Herat province.
+KABUL, Afghanistan (AP) — The Taliban staged a coordinated attack overnight on two Afghan army outposts in western Herat province, killing 14 Afghan soldiers and taking another 21 captive, a provincial official said Friday, the latest in a series of daily attacks by insurgents on the country’s beleaguered national security forces.

-Herat provincial council member Najibullah Mohebi says attackers besieged two army outposts late on Thursday in Herat’s Shindand district.

-He says the fighting lasted for six hours before reinforcements arrived and repulsed the insurgents early on Friday — but not before they captured 21 troops.
+Herat provincial council member Najibullah Mohebi said the assault began late on Thursday in Shindand district.
+Fighting lasted for six hours before reinforcements arrived and repulsed the insurgents — but not before they captured 21 troops.

 However, the Defense Ministry’s spokesman, Ghafor Ahmad Jaweed, put the number of army dead and wounded at 10.
-The different accounts couldn’t immediately be reconciled.
+The different accounts could not immediately be reconciled.

+According to Shindand district chief Hekmatullah Hekmat, as many as 200 Taliban fighters took part in the attack, using rocket-propelled grenade launchers and automatic machine guns.

 Most Read Nation & World Stories